-All foster parents licensed through YSB are required to complete the Parent Resource for Information, Development and Education (PRIDE) training provided by DCFS.
-YSB staff recognizes the importance of fully informed educated foster parents.
-YSB urges all foster parents to use the online Virtual Training Center (VTC) resource that is provided by DCFS.
-The VTC includes training announcements, up-to-date course schedules, course registration information, and training transcripts.
-Licensing specialists assist foster parents in completing their required minimum 16 hours of in-service training over the 4-year licensing period.
-During the licensing process, a licensing representative will assist foster parents on how to access the VTC.
+Licensing specialists will assist foster parents in completing their required minimum 16 hours of in-service training over the 4-year licensing period.
+During the licensing process, a licensing representative will assist foster parents on how to access the LDC with written instructions or links.
 Any foster parent who does not have access to a computer or internet can contact their licensing representative to request a copy of their training transcript and up-to-date course schedules.
 Additionally, on-demand trainings with direct links have been added to the YSB agency website at www.ysbiv.org.

 These trainings include the Home of Relative (English/Spanish versions), Confidentiality, Sexual Harassment, and Service Appeal Process trainings.
 Foster parents can access these trainings at any time and are viewed as essential trainings for foster parents and are a requirement for the agency.
-Additional trainings will be added to the website as deemed appropriate.
+Additional training will be added to the website as deemed appropriate.
+YSB is currently developing training to educate foster parents on the role of a CASA (Court Appointed Special Advocate) in Juvenile Court cases and is enlisting the assistance of a YSB foster parent who is involved with CASA.
+This training will be offered via Zoom, with an online power point option.

-Ongoing training needs are assessed through discussions with foster parents, caseworkers and the licensing specialist.
-Training is based upon the type of care of provided (traditional or specialized) ages and needs of the youth, caregivers needs, required trainings, and areas of interest.
+Ongoing training needs are assessed through discussions with foster parents, caseworkers, and the licensing specialist.
+Training is based upon the type of care provided (traditional or specialized) ages and needs of the youth, caregivers needs, required trainings, and areas of interest.
 Training needs are mutually agreed upon by the foster parent and the agency.
 Training needs are incorporated into the semi-annual Foster Home Monitoring Record.
 These discussions allow the agency to identify training needs for individual families and trends across the agency.

-Trainings, either in-person or via Zoom, that are provided, by the agency will include a foster parent as a co-trainer to provide support and perspective to the training.
+The training, either in-person or via Zoom, that are provided, by the agency will include a foster parent as a co-trainer to provide support and perspective to the training.
 Currently the agency is developing a training schedule to include: Medication Management and Safety, Parenting and Behavioral Management, and Multi-Cultural Hair Care.
 The training schedule will be provided to all foster parents and posted on the agency website as well as social media venues.
 Additional training resources, as known, are shared with foster parents through emails, mailings and/or direct contact.